Volgograd railway station: Description

 The building is an example of the Stalinist architecture style, which was popular in Russia from the 1930s until Stalin's death in the 1950s.
 The station is a three-story building with a ground floor tower crowned with a spire.
 The building is made of a combination of brick and concrete, the facade consists of ornamented granite.
 The interior walls are mainly marble.
 The ceiling is decorated with stucco and several paintings of the battles that took place in the city.

+Over the station entrance is a sculpture, the "Apotheosis of Labour", and in the Station Square (Privokzal'naya Ploshchad) there is a replica of the famous Barmaley Fountain.